 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Hindsville are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 67.6% of U.S. neighborhoods.
-With 29.7% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 80.8% of U.S. neighborhoods.
+The neighbors in the neighborhood in Hindsville are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 47.5% of the neighborhoods in America.
+With 26.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 78.1% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.